List of Courage the Cowardly Dog characters: Tulip

-Basil is a male burglar who appears in the episode “Family Business”.
-Bizarrely he calls Muriel ‘Mama Mashed Potatoes’, Eustace ‘Uncle Twinkletoes’ and Courage ‘Nigel’, after the members of his family who he lived with previously.
-He later sends the Bagges a letter explaining he has since given up a life of crime and has become an underwater electric eel massage therapist.
+Tulip (voiced by B. J. Ward) is a blue-skinned alien girl from the planet Eck.
+Tulip has a pet worm and two humanoid teddy bears (voiced by John Adams and Jason Antoon).

+Kitty and Bunny

+Kitty and Bunny (voiced by Barbara McCulloh and Lori Ann Mahl respectively) are a female cat and a rabbit who are girlfriends.
+They appeared in the episode "The Mask" where Bunny is held captive by her abusive boyfriend Mad Dog and Kitty tries to save her, unintentionally getting help from Courage even though he is kept in the dark about the situation and is terrified of Kitty.

 The Star-Maker

-The Star-Maker is a squid from space who landed on Earth with her unhatched offspring.
+The Star-Maker is a squid-like alien who landed on Earth with her unhatched offspring.
 She and her mate are the last of their kind.
-After her mate died saving them from a space whale, she escaped to Earth to hatch the eggs.
-After being found near the Bagge’s farmhouse, Eustace calls the US government, which contains the squid in a mobile laboratory.
+After her mate died saving them from a space whale, she escapes to Earth to hatch the eggs.
+After being found near the Bagge's farmhouse, Eustace calls the US government, which contains the squid in a mobile laboratory.
 Courage manages to hatch her offspring, who return to space to make new stars.
-Afterwards, the Star-Maker dies peacefully and her body becomes a garden of large flowers and bushes.
+Afterwards, the Star-Maker dies peacefully and her body becomes a garden.